chmduquesne/resume.chmd.fr/resume.md

 > **Data Scientist**
 > \
 > \
-> Primarily a Software Engineer, I specialized in Operations Research, and
+> Software Engineer who specialized in Operations Research, then Data
-> then in Data Science.
-I love data driven decision making.
-I am French,
+> Science.
+In love with data driven decision making.
+French, living in
-> living in Munich.
+> Munich.

 ----